 You may recall a few months ago I shared my homemade fuzzy felt style board, and mentioned I had a few more felt boards to make up my sleeve.
-So, it’s now December, I’ve made a DIY felt Christmas tree for Toddler H – this is the DIY felt board I’ve been waiting for (the one I’ve been most excited to make… Yes, I bought the felt for this last Christmas, but didn’t get to it.
+So, it’s now December, I’ve made a DIY felt Christmas tree for Toddler H – this is the DIY felt board I’ve been waiting for and the one I’ve been most excited to make… Yes, I bought the felt for this last Christmas, but didn’t get round to making it.
 So, it’s sat for almost 12 months, and now I’ve done it.
-And, best of all it’s a HUGE HIT!
-So if you’ve missed out on the felt Christmas trees for sale in Hobbycraft (they apparently sell like hot cakes), then buy yourself a few pieces of green felt, find a board (or wall, or in my case an old canvas), some glue, and a selection of colours felt too (I had a pack from making the fuzzy felt board) and bobs your uncle, you’ll have your own felt Christms tree for your toddler to decorate again and again and again.
+And, best of all this felt Christmas tree is a HUGE HIT!
+So if you’ve missed out on the felt Christmas trees for sale in Hobbycraft (they apparently sell like hot cakes), then buy yourself a few pieces of green felt, find a board (or wall, or in my case an old canvas), some glue, and a selection of coloured felt (I had a pack from making the fuzzy felt board) and bobs your uncle, in a few minutes you’ll have made your own felt Christms tree for your toddler to decorate again and again and again.

 DIY: How to make a felt Christmas tree for a toddler: